 COMMAND MARKET TRADITIONAL Government owns the business and means of production.
 Individuals own the businesses and the means of production.
 Tradition determines the means of production.
 Prices are determined by central planners.
-Prices are determined by the interaction of buyers and sellers in the marketplace. .
-0 determine what is to be Custom and tradition determine what is to be produced, how and for whom.
-The government provides housing for the people. ⊢ - - - - - - - - - Individuals are able to own their own homes.
-People live in People live in traditional villages and communities like their forefathers.
+Prices are determined by the interaction of buyers and sellers in the marketplace.
+The exchange of goods and services is determined by custom and tradition. i Buyers and sellers determine what is to be produced, how and for whom.
+1 The government provides housing for the people.
+Individuals are able to own their own homes.
+People live in traditional villages and communities like their forefathers.
 Social goals are determined by the central planners for the people.
 Social goals are determined by the people.
+Social goals are determined by tradition.